deekob/scratchpad/README.md

 The editor will open in the index.js of your function - so lets write some code.

-**Write or paste in the following code block**
+**Write or paste in the following code block** (replace anything thats already there)

 ```
 exports.handler = (event, context, callback) => {
-    // simple function to calculate if passed in event string is Palindromic
+    // simple function to calculate if passed in string is Palindromic
     const inputString = event.inputWord;
     const reversyString = inputString.split('').reverse().join('');
     const isPalindrome = (inputString === reversyString);